 Welcome and thank you for your interest in the MS Applied Economics degree program at the University of Wisconsin - Whitewater.
 Now more than ever, businesses and other organizations require graduates who are skilled in quantitative and analytical methods, and who can use evidence based methods to inform decisions and policy.
-The MS Applied Economics degree is a one year professional Masters program that will prepare graduates for careers in a variety of fields including business, government, consulting, analytics, and research.
+The MS Applied Economics degree is a professional Masters program that will prepare graduates for careers in a variety of fields including business, government, consulting, analytics, and research.

 - Health Economics